PythonCharmers/python-future/README.rst

         for i in range(10**8):     # standard Python 3
             pass

 	Note that the former introduces warty Python 2 cruft into a Python 3 codebase in order to offer Python 2 support.
 The latter example is standard Python 3 code, with an import line that has no effect on Python 3.

-    Another difference is version support: ``future`` supports only Python 2.6, Python 2.7, and Python 3.3+.
-In contrast, six is designed to support versions of Python prior to 2.6 and Python 3.0-3.2.
-Some of the interfaces provided by six (like the next() function) are superseded by features provided in Python 2.6 and Python 2.7, such as ``from __future__ import print_function``.
+    Another difference is version support: ``future`` supports only Python 2.7 and Python 3.3+.
+In contrast, six is designed to support versions of Python prior to 2.7 and Python 3.0-3.2.
+Some of the interfaces provided by six (like the ``next()`` function and ``from __future__ import print_function``) are superseded by features provided in Python 2.7.

-    Another difference is that the implementation of ``future`` is more magical (i.e. evil).
-It does scary, ugly things so your code doesn't have to.
+	Another difference is that the implementation of ``future`` is more magical.

 :Q: How did the original need for this arise?

 :A: In teaching Python to newbies, we faced a dilemma: teach them Python 3,
 	which was future-proof but not as useful today because of weaker 3rd-party package support, or teach them Python 2, which was more useful today but would require them to unlearn various habits soon.
 We searched for ways to avoid polluting the world with more deprecated code.

 :Q: Do you support Pypy and/or Jython?